-Mont Blanc du Tacul overlooks the Valleé Blanche with its complex Eastern side, along which stand many slender pillars of red granite interposed by several ice gullies, amongst which the obvious and wide Couloir Gervasutti.
-Pilier Tre Punte or Pilier des Trois Pointes is a completely independent summit in the shape of a majestic and slender pillar at the same time, close to this complex side, located between Couloir du Diable and Supercouloir and on the left of the nearby rock pillar named Pilastro Gervasutti.
-Pilier Tre Punte well-defined top formed by three surprisingly sharp tips, from which its name, is clearly visible coming from the Col des Flambeaux, once past the satellites of Mont Blanc du Tacul.
+The stunning Mont Blanc du Tacul overlooks the Valleé Blanche with its complex Eastern face, along which there are many slender pillars of red granite interposed by several ice gullies, amongst which the obvious and wide Couloir Gervasutti.
+Amongst these pillars the Pilier Tre Punte or Pilier des Trois Pointes is a completely independent summit in shape of a majestic and slender pillar at the same time, close to this complex side, located between Couloir du Diable and Supercouloir and on the left of the nearby rock pillar named Pilastro Gervasutti.
+Pilier Tre Punte well-defined top formed by three surprisingly sharp tips, from which its name, is clearly visible coming from the Col des Flambeaux, once passed the satellites of Mont Blanc du Tacul.

 Pilier Tre punte may be approached both from Courmayeur (italian side) and Chamonix (french side), in both cases it is advisable - for a better acclimatization - to stay overnight at the shelters, Rifugio Torino on italian side, Refuge Cosmiques on French side.